garrekstemo/Optics-Tutorials/src/intro.md

 After they learn Julia, it really does not matter to me what language students use after that.
 Python is a great language and is used in many industries.
 Julia's syntax is quite similar to Matlab and Python, so it is easy to switch to those languages if needed.

+## Timeline
+Split into two groups.
+Everyone can do Part A together, but then split up the groups in Part B. Half will do FTIR spectroscopy first, the other half will start with nonlinear optics.

+### Part A
+Basic optics (1 week)
+Intro to programming and data analysis (2 weeks)

+## Part B
+FTIR spectroscopy (2 weeks)

+Nonlinear optics (2 weeks)

+## Part C
+Project-specific experiments (2 weeks)